neutralpronoun/fotom/README.md

 - `encoder`: (probably) an `fotom.model.Encoder` instance
 - `linear_layers=(300,)`: the dimensions of each (non-output) linear layer following the encoder
 - `output_dim=300`: the dimensions of the final output

+### Small note

+I have spent days of my life this year wading through versioning hell trying to get various GNN python packages to work.
+For this reason requirements.txt, which installs required packages to your environment, doesn't have any versions attached.
+It'll be up to you to upgrade/downgrade packages, but this for me is the best solution.

 ## Credits